lixvbnet/LC/TempExperiment/kOnes.md

 ## Follow-up

-If we change the problem to "Find all substrings that contains k '1's." , no necessarily starting with '1'.
+If we change the problem to "Find all substrings that contains k '1's." , not necessarily starting with '1'.

 - Sliding Window	$O(n^2)$